GlacioHack/geoutils/doc/source/feature_overview.md

 In a few lines, we:
  - **easily handled georeferencing** operations on rasters and vectors,
  - performed numerical calculations **inherently respecting invalid data**,
- - **naturally casted to a mask** from a logical operation on raster, and
+ - **casted to a mask** implicitly from a logical operation on raster, and
- - **straightforwardly vectorized a mask** by harnessing overloaded subclass methods.
+ - **vectorized a mask** by harnessing overloaded subclass methods.

 **Our result:** a vector of high infrared absorption indexes at least 200 meters away from glaciers near Everest, which likely corresponds to **perennial snowfields**.